bowenleng/Tekora/README.md

 <br>
 Tekora plans to implement a whole host of machines into Minecraft using most naturally occurring elements of the periodic table

+NOTE: I have decided that once I update Tekora to 1.21.x version of Minecraft, the mod will stay in that version until I can create a working and viable alpha or beta release.

 -----
 **Requests**